clfaz/jekyll-now/about.md

 published: true
 ---

-Some information about you!

-### More Information

 Claire is a Hobart-based composer, currently studying composition with Dr Maria Grenfell at the University of Tasmania Conservatorium of Music.

-Her portfolio of commissions and notable achievements inlcudes:\
+### Her portfolio of commissions and notable achievements inlcudes:

 - Flinders Quartet Composer Development Program 2018: "Transient Rush", for string quartet